MicrosoftDocs/VBA-Docs/api/Publisher.Cell.HasText.md

 ## Example

-If shape one on page one contains a table and the first cell of the table contains text, this example displays the text in a message box.
+If shape one on page one contains a table, and the first cell of the table contains text, this example displays the text in a message box.

 ```vb
 With ActiveDocument.Pages(1).Shapes(1)